GeoStudios/Centurion/README.md

 We will be making a site for the devlopment which will have all the downloads and extra info you to see.

+## Devlopers

+[M4ximumpizza](https://github.com/M4ximumPizza) is the Project Maintainer and main author.
 ## Installation

 On May 10th, i will be posting Java 1 so then i will add the installation guide for Centurion.